Robotbino/CMPG323-Project-2-37687638/README.md

 - ProductsController

-The API will make of the following methods.
+The API will make of the following Actions.
--GET
+-GET:To fetch data.
--POST
+-PUT:To update the data
--PATCH
+-PATCH:
--DELETE
+-DELETE: To Delete erroneous data or cancelled orders